Lecostarius/Hygrometer_HYT229/README.md

 mC boards.
 However, this needs 7V input (2 S LiPoly).
 Current consumption is said to be 20 mA.

 After some measurements and experiments, I settled for the Pico2.
-The reason is that it offers twice the amount of Flash (4 MB instead of 2 MB) and I can create a data logging function more easily with that.
+The reason is that it offers twice the amount of Flash (4 MB instead of 2 MB) compared to the Pico, and I can create a data logging function more easily with that.
 Also, in my measurements, the Pico2 is not more power hungry than the Pico; I can get along with something in the order of 25 mA current consumption if driven by a single LiPo cell of 4 V, which is really low and should allow me battery life times of 2-4 days when using a 2000 mAh LiPo.